cosmadora/personal-website/content/now.md

 I'm currently working on the internal private Cloud platform of my employer.
 I manage the Arista switch fabric and the firewall, and I keep looking for ways to automate all the things.

-Last thing I did was automate block- and whitelisting on our Firewalls with Docker, Ansible and Gitlab.
+Last thing I did was automate block- and whitelisting on our Firewalls with Kubernetes, Golang and Github.

 ### Homelab